-Congratulations to our Best Small Business Podcasts of 2015!
+Congratulations to our Best Small Business Podcasts!
 Here are the podcasts we find most useful and interesting to small business owners.
 These podcasts range broadly in focus, tone, and content, but they all strive to present actionable advice that small business owners and entrepreneurs can take away from every episode.

 Click Here to get our FREE Google advertising guide and discover the 6 steps you can use to show up #1 in Google search

 Podcast Host: John Lee Dumas

 Favorite 2015 Episode: “Josh Shipp: Former at-risk foster kid turned teen advocate”

 About the Podcast: Like many of the podcast hosts I talked to, John Lee Dumas originally got into podcasts as a listener.
 Driving home from his job every day, he wanted to learn as much about entrepreneurship as possible.
 Eventually, though, he ran out of episodes to listen to.
 So he decided to start his own.
 It would take some effort to run out of business podcast episodes nowadays, thanks in part to the 1000+ episodes John has recorded himself.
 One of the consistent themes on his show is the importance of finding a mentor.
 He encourages his listeners to find someone they want to emulate and try to learn everything they have to offer.
 It never hurts to reach out to them personally: even if they can’t mentor you, they often will know someone who would be the perfect fit.

 Podcast Host: Kathleen Shannon and Emily Thompson

 Favorite 2015 Episode: “How to Fall in Love with Your Business, with Jennifer Dopazo ”